US House passes bill to boost chip manufacturing and R&D

 FBI shares Lockbit ransomware technical details, defense tips

-The Federal Bureau of Investigation (FBI) has released technical details and indicators of compromise associated with LockBit ransomware attacks in a new flash alert published this Friday.
-It also provided information to help organizations block this adversary’s attempts to breach their networks and asked victims to urgently report such incidents to their local FBI Cyber Squad.
-The LockBit ransomware gang has been very active since September 2019 when it launched as a ransomware-as-a-service (RaaS), and the gang is now also trying to remove the intermediaries by recruiting insiders to provide them with access to corporate networks via Virtual Private Network (VPN) and Remote Desktop Protocol (RDP).
+In a new flash alert published this Friday, the FBI has released technical details and indicators of compromise associated with LockBit ransomware attacks.
+The report also delivered information to help organizations block LockBit’s attempts to breach their networks.
+LockBit has been active since September 2019 when it launched as a ransomware-as-a-service (RaaS), and the gang is now also trying to remove the intermediaries by recruiting insiders to provide them with access to corporate networks via Virtual Private Network (VPN) and Remote Desktop Protocol (RDP).

 FBI’s warning about Iranian firm highlights common cyberattack tactics

-The FBI has released a warning outlining the tactics, techniques, and protocols of Iran-based Emennet Pasargad, reportedly a cybersecurity and intelligence firm servicing Iranian government agencies, to help recipients inform and defend themselves against the group’s malicious activities.
-The FBI’s Private Industry Notification, issued last week, lists the most common and recent CVEs (common vulnerabilities and exposures) Emennet has been found to exploit.
+In more FBI news, the agency released a warning this week that outlines the TTPs Iran-based Emennet Pasargad.
+This is purportedly a cybersecurity and intelligence firm servicing Iranian government agencies.
+The Private Industry Notification lists the most common and recent CVEs that Emennet is known to exploit.
 They also describe their techniques, such as exploiting open-source tools like web pages running PHP code or pages with externally accessible MySQL databases.
 The notification also pointed out how Emennet ran an interference campaign during the US 2020 election, obtaining confidential voter information from state election websites, sending intimidating emails to voters, crafting and distributing misinformation videos about voting vulnerabilities, and hacking into media companies’ computer networks.

 Elementor WordPress plugin has a gaping security hole